patrickm4/due/README.md

 - [ ] Light grey color for checked off tasks
 - [ ] Option to remove completed tasks, maybe an archive tab?
 - [ ] Add how long ago task was added, option to show this or not.
+- [ ] Change task array into map with task.id as key

 - [ ] Deploy to patrickmoreno.ca/due